 Hello and welcome!

-My dissertation, Working Across Lines: Resisting Extreme Energy Extraction in Idaho and California, explores resistance to extreme energy extraction in three communities in Idaho and in Santa Barbara County, CA, with a focus on activist motivations, political cultures, and coalition building.
+My doctoral research, Working Across Lines: Resisting Extreme Energy Extraction in Idaho and California, explores resistance to extreme energy extraction in three communities in Idaho and in Santa Barbara County, CA, with a focus on activist motivations, political cultures, and coalition building.
 I ground the research in ethnographic fieldwork, participant observation, and 106 in-depth interviews.
 My mentors for this work include Kum-Kum Bhavnani, John Foran, ann-elise lewallen, David N. Pellow, and Leontina Hormel.
 This research is supported by the Flacks Fund, the UCSB Graduate Division, the UCSB Department of Sociology, the UCSB Chancellors Sustainability Committee, and the UCSB Crossroads Initiative, has appeared in Case Studies in the Environment (2017), Practicing Anthropology (2016), and the book Welcome to the Revolution: Universalizing Resistance for Social Justice and Democracy in Perilous Times (2017).
 Please see my research project page for more information.